Fraternity and Sorority Vocabulary

 Colony - A newly-organized sorority or fraternity working towards an official charter from their national organization.

-Continuous Open Recruiting (COR) - The process the Panhellenic Association uses to give bids outside of formal recruitment.
-They can only COR if they have spaces available after recruitment.
+Continuous Open Bidding (COB) - The process the Panhellenic Association uses to give bids outside of formal recruitment.
+Groups can only COB if they have spaces available after recruitment.

-Formal Recruitment - The major recruitment process employed by the Panhellenic Association; occurs at the beginning of the fall semester.
+Formal Recruitment - The major recruitment process employed by the Panhellenic Association; occurs at the beginning of the spring semester.

 Founders - The founding members of a Greek Letter organization.

-Fraternity - A term used for men's Greek organizations; several women's Greek organizations are identified as fraternities in the official names, while others are considered women's fraternities.
+Fraternity - a term used for men's Greek organizations; several women's Greek organizations are identified as fraternities in the official names.

 Hazing - Hofstra University has an absolute prohibition on hazing.
 The University's strict definition may be found in the Policies section of our website or on page 10 of this packet.

-IFSC - The Inter-Fraternity Sorority Council is composed of the three Greek umbrella organizations; African-Latino Fraternal Sororal Alliance, Interfraternity Council, and Panhellenic Association; it serves as the main programming and advocacy body for fraternity and sorority life at Hofstra University.
+IFSC - The Inter-Fraternity Sorority Council is composed of the three Greek umbrella organizations; Multicultural Fraternity and Sorority Council, Interfraternity Council, and Panhellenic Association.
+It serves as the main programming and advocacy body for fraternity and sorority life at Hofstra University.

 Informal Recruitment - An open recruitment period where bids may be extended and accepted at any time.
 This practice differs between councils.

-Informational - Opportunity for interested students to gather more information about ALFSA fraternities and sororities.
+Informational - Opportunity for interested students to gather more information about MFSC fraternities and sororities.

 Initiation - The formal ritual ceremony when an individual is accepted as a full member.

 Intake - The process used by NPHC, MGC, NALFO, NASPA, and other culturally-based fraternal organizations to accept new members.